Mandate, Facilities & Services

 Parks, Recreation & Cultural Services Master Plan (2005-2015)

-The Master Plan is intended to be a strategic and directional resource that will guide policy development and decision making.
+The Master Plan is intended to be a strategic and directional resource that guides policy development and decision making.
 It is a comprehensive document to be used as a reference by all those involved in the delivery of parks, recreation and cultural services.

 The Master Plan also addresses the development of additional service plans in key service areas and how the City will work with others to ensure that the community plays a meaningful role in the planning for and delivery of services in Richmond.
 Descriptions and links to these strategies can be found below: